Dynamical stability and Lyapunov exponents for holomorphic endomorphisms of CP(k): Bifurcation loci

 \subsection{On the interior of bifurcation loci}

 In his work on the persistence of homoclinic tangencies, Buzzard \cite{Bu} found open subsets of the space of degree $d$ endomorphisms of $\Pj^2$ (for $d$ large enough) in which the maps having infinitely many sinks are dense.
 This lead us to believe that the bifurcation locus may have a non-empty interior when $k\ge 2$.
-We investigate here the relations between the presence of open subsets in the support of $dd^c_\la L$ and the existence of parameters for which the postcritical set is dense in $\Pj^k$.\\
+We investigate here the relations between the presence of open subsets in the support of $dd^c_\la L$ and the existence of parameters for which the postcritical set is dense in $\Pj^k$ and in particular prove Theorem \ref{thmopbif}.\\

 Let $f:M\times \Pj^{k}\to M\times \Pj^{k}$ be a holomorphic family of endomorphisms of $\Pj^k$.
 Let $C$ denote the critical set of $f$ and let $C_\la$ denote the critical set of $f_\la$.
 We set